OlGe404/microk8s/README.md

 # microk8s
 This repo can be used to setup a local k8s environment for development and test purposes based on microk8s.
+Checkout https://microk8s.io/ for more information.

 ## Install
 Run the following commands to start the installation: